CDX Frequently Asked Questions

-EXPOSURE/PREMIUM INFO—PEEPWhat fields need to be completed when adding an Anniversary Rating Date or new State Premium Record in PEEP?
+EXPOSURE/PREMIUM INFO—PEEPWhat fields need to be completed when adding an additional State Premium Record in PEEP?

-When adding an Anniversary Rating Date, two Premium lines should be displayed on the Currently Existing Premium screen.
-To create these records, the User enters the first premium record by selecting the link in the Carrier # column and enters the appropriate data (the Anniversary Rating Date field should be left blank).
-This creates the premium record effective prior to the Anniversary Rating Date.
-To create the second Premium Record, select the Add Premium Option and enter all appropriate data (including the Anniversary Rating Date).
-This creates the Premium Record effective after the Anniversary Rating Date.
-The Expense Constant and Premium Discount should be reported on the second Premium Record.
+When adding an additional State Premium Record, the User enters the first premium record by selecting the link in the Carrier # column and enters the appropriate data.
+This creates the first premium record.
+To create the second Premium Record, select the Add Premium Option and enter all appropriate data (including the Experience Modification Effective Date).
+This creates the second Premium Record.
+The Expense Constant and Premium Discount (if applicable) should be reported on the second Premium Record.

 The Carrier # 0 is the link to open state premium records when the Carrier Code field on the State Premium Record is left blank.

 Two Exposure Records must be submitted (enter the exposure screen twice) for each Class and Statistical Code on the policy.
 Report the exposure’s effective date in the Exposure Period Effective Date Field along with all related fields pertaining to and/or calculated for each period.